QED-92/cyber-security/file-upload-attacks/file-upload-attacks.md

 ## Limited File Uploads

-So far we have been dealing with vulnerable filters related to **arbitrary file uploads**.
-Some upload forms have secure filters that only allow us to upload specific file types (limited file uploads).
-These filters may not be bypassed with the techniques discussed thus far.
-However, some types of attacks may still be possible.

-Certain file types, such as `SVG`, `HTML` and `XML` may allow us to upload malicious files.
-This is why fuzzing for allowed file extensions is a crucial part of all file upload attacks.
-Knowing that file extensions are accepted, enables us to determine what type of attacks may be achievable.
+So far, we have focused on vulnerabilities that allow `arbitrary file uploads`, typically due to weak or flawed validation mechanisms.
+In some cases, however, upload functionality is more securely implemented and only permits a restricted set of file types.
+These scenarios are commonly referred to as `limited file uploads`.

+While limited file uploads may not be bypassable using the techniques discussed earlier (e.g., extension manipulation or content-type spoofing), they can still introduce security risks.
+Even when executable file types are blocked, certain **non-executable formats** may still be abused to achieve impactful attacks.

+File types such as `SVG`, `HTML`, and `XML` can often be leveraged for client-side attacks, including **stored Cross-Site Scripting (XSS)**, **CSRF**, or **data exfiltration**.
+As a result, **fuzzing for allowed file extensions** remains a critical step in any file upload assessment.
+Identifying which file types are accepted enables us to determine the potential attack surface and pivot toward alternative exploitation techniques when direct code execution is not possible.

 ### Cross-Site Scripting (XSS)